See our guide to linear shower drain pros and cons including its problems, how it works, and the comparison between the center drain and linear drain.

 This makes linear shower drains compliant with the American Disability Act and can make the lives of countless individuals so much easier.
 People in wheelchairs, for example, can wheel in and out of the shower without difficulty.

-It feels like luxury.
-It’s a small modification but it definitely makes your bathroom feel like a spa.
+It feels like a luxury.
+It’s a small modification, but it definitely makes your bathroom feel like a spa.
 It’s mainly because of the drain’s openness and because you see it so much in luxury hotels and spas as well.

 Disadvantages of Linear Type Shower Drains

 Cleaning and maintenance can be a drag.
 Longer drains mean that the velocity of water for draining out will also turn out to be slow.
-You need to be regularly on the lookout for grime or hair or dirt or just about any other particle that could slow down your shower drain.
+You need to be regularly on the lookout for grime or hair, dirt, or just about any other particle that could clog your drain.
 It’s not exactly something a lot of people look forward to doing.

 Water containment is an issue.
-Unlike regular showers where there’s a curb to keep the water in, this isn’t the case with a linear shower drain as it’s just open but sloped.
-If the drain isn’t installed properly, you might end up having water all over and that’s not a good experience.
+Unlike regular showers with a curb to keep the water in, this isn’t the case with a linear drain as it’s open but sloped.
+If the drain isn’t installed properly, you might end up having water all over, and that’s not a good experience.

 You will end up missing your sense of privacy.
 Showering is an extremely intimate act and usually something that you would prefer to do alone.
-This isn’t the case if you get a linear shower drain installed in your bathroom.
+This isn’t the case if you get a linear bathroom drain installed.

 These showers are generally “open”.
-So anybody who walks in will well, walk in and see you.
-If you have an open door policy in your household, then this shouldn’t be that much of an issue but if you have a growing family with different needs and you’re all sharing the same bathroom, this might not be the best option for you to go for.
+So anybody who walks in will walk in and see you.
+If you have an open-door policy in your household, then this shouldn’t be that much of an issue, but if you have a growing family with different needs and you’re all sharing the same bathroom, this might not be the best option for you to go for.
 Read more about walk In shower designs here.

 Issues of a Linear Water Drain in the Shower Area

 Installation needs to be precise.
-A linear shower drain can only work well if it will be able to allow water to flow through the drain and into some sort of trough or channel underneath the shower floor.
+This drain design can only work well if it is able to allow water to flow through the drain and into some sort of trough or channel underneath the floor.
 It then proceeds to enter the main drainage system.

-This means that its installation needs to be very specialized or exact or it will never work.
+This means that its installation must be very specialized or exact or never work.
 This requires additional money on top of its already high price tag.

-Another major problem of a linear shower drain is that it performs unpredictably.
-They are too much of a hassle to clean and they clog up easily as opposed to center drains which go straight down to the main drainage system.
+Another major problem of a linear drain is that it performs unpredictably.
+They are too much of a hassle to clean, and they clog up easily as opposed to center drains, which go straight down to the main drainage system.

-Linear shower drains need to have water travel through a trough which gunks up over time and is quite difficult to get into to clean regularly.
+These drains need to have water travel through a trough, which gunks up over time and is quite difficult to get into to clean regularly.

 Linear Vs Center Drain